RyanParsley/rpdc/src/content/blog/zod.md

 ## I'm already using TypeScript, why do I need another tool!?

-The two tools sound like they're addressing the same thing, but they have subtly different stregths that complement each other.
+The two tools sound like they're addressing the same thing, but they have subtly different strengths that complement each other.
+If you're skeptical about typescript helping readability, I'd recommend [this post](/blog/2024-08-24-fancy-types-enable-simple-code) that I recently wrote on the subject.

 1. Runtime vs. Compile-time Checking